maximandreich/automatedtestingbsu/lab4.md

 ## 5. Redirecting to shop where you can by product
 **Test steps:**
 1. Choose product
-2. Click "Где купить?"
+2. Click "Buy"
+3. Choose region
-3. Choose store in list of stores
+4. Choose store in list of stores

 | test-case | expected result |